All the inviter solutions for web apps that I have found on internet

 Before crawling the validation procedure, let's have a brief chat about the certificate chain of an TS authority (let's called it A).

-an offline cryptographic appliance called the root certificate authority (root CA) where all the private keys are kept in a safe and physically secured facility that meets the security, policy and operational practices that all CAs are mandated to meet.
+* An authority A's certificate chain is a file that is used to trace back to an offline cryptographic appliance called the root certificate authority (root CA) where all the private keys are kept in a safe and physically secured facility that meets the security, policy and operational practices that all CAs are mandated to meet.
 By installing such chain in your browser, your browser can tell if the certificate of A was issued by a root CA or not .
 The time-stamping service A should be signing your timestamp with a certificate that was issued by a root CA. If not, your timestamp doesn't have much credibility (d).
 Its signature, at the bottom of its response, (For instance, the line starting by "TSA: DirName:/C=SG/...." in the example bove) indicates that the root CA believes that practices of the authority A below it meets that same high bar.

 To better understand the relationship between the root CAs and the intermediate authorities like A, I suggest you to take a look at the trust tree from the ICSI certificate notary.